xiaohunying/notes/pages/aws-database.md

 # Amazon Neptune

 Amazon Neptune is a fast, reliable, secure, and fully-managed **graph database** service.
 It is used to help you both store and navigate relationships between highly connected data which could contain billions of separate relationships.
 Graph databases are ideal if their focus is on being able to identify these relationships of interconnected data, rather than the actual data itself.

-Use Cases:
+### Use Cases:
-- Social Media
+- Social Networking
 - Fraud Detection
 - Recommendation Engines

-Query Languages:
+### Query Languages:
 - Apache Tinkerpop Gremlin
 - World Wide Web Consortium SPASQL

-Connect to Neptune Database:
+### Connect to Neptune Database:
-- Cluster endpoints
+- Cluster endpoints:
+  - Points directly to the current primary DB instance of a cluster.
+  - Should be used by applications that require both read and write access to the database.
+  - When Primary DB instance fails, will point to the new primary instance without any changes required by your applications accessing the database.
 - Reader endpoints
+  - Used to connect to read replicas.
+  - Allows applications to access your database on a read only basis for queries.
+  - A single reader endpoint exists, even if you have multiple read replicas.
+  - Connections served by the read replicas will be performed on a round-robin basis.
+  - The endpoint does not load balance your traffic in any way across the available replicas in your cluster.
 - Instance endpoints
+  - Every instance within your cluster will have a unique instance endpoint.
+  - Allows you to direct certian traffic to specific instances within the cluster.
+  - You might want to do this for load balancing reasons across your applications reading from your replicas.

 <br />

 # Amazon Redshift

 Amazon Redshift is a fast, fully-managed, petabyte-scale **data warehouse**.
 And it's designed for high performance and **analysis** of information capable of storing and processing petabytes of data and provide access to this data, using your existing **business intelligence tools**, using standard SQL.
 It operates as a relational database management system, and therefore is compatible with other RDBMS applications.
 Redshift itself is based upon PostgreSQL 8.0.2, but it contains a number of differences from PostgreSQL.

 Relational Database Management System